 The leading dry bulk cargo company in the Baltic Sea region

-ESL Shipping’s competitive edge is based on its ability to secure product and raw material transportation for the industries and energy production year-round, even in difficult weather conditions.
-Its significant customer groups include the steel, energy and forest industries, and the food production chain.
-The shipping company also loads and unloads large ocean liners at sea as a special service.
+ESL Shipping’s competitive edge is based on its pioneering role and ability to responsibly secure product and raw material transportation for industries and energy production year-round, even in difficult conditions.
+The shipping company loads and unloads large ocean liners at sea as a special service.

 ESL Shipping’s vessels mainly operate in contract traffic in the Baltic Sea and in Northern Europe.
-Transportation operations in the Baltic and North Seas are mostly based on long-term customer agreements and established customer relationships.
-ESL Shipping is also actively investigating opportunities to expand to growth markets in the Russian Arctic.
+Transportation operations in the Baltic Sean and the North Sea are mostly based on long-term customer agreements and established customer relationships.

 To provide flexible and reliable services for customers, a sufficiently large and interchangeable fleet is required.
-At the end of 2020, ESL Shipping had 50 vessel units in use, with a deadweight tonnage of more than 465,000 tonnes.
-Of these vessels, 24 were wholly owned, two were minority owned, and the remaining 24 were time chartered.
+At the end of 2022, ESL Shipping had 41 vessel units in use, with a deadweight tonnage of more than 425,000 tons.
+Of these vessels, 23 were wholly owned (80% of the tonnage), two were minority owned, and the remaining 16 were time chartered.